seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **OCTAVIUS**
 So you thought him;
-And took his voice who should be prick’d to die,
+And took his voice who should be prick'd to die,
 In our black sentence and proscription.

 **ANTONY**